 Considering how well people hide it, you might never know if they have an underlying condition.
 It usually takes a personal conversation as some might be uncomfortable or embarrassed by their disorder.
-You could help in understanding common spinal problems that occur.
-This will allow your dialogue to be more fruitful since you would have an idea of what causes these issues and which measures they could take.
+You could help in understanding that occur.
+This will allow your dialogue to be more fruitful since you would know what causes these issues and which measures they could take.

-However, beyond the present day, the effects of spinal disorders and injuries on individuals have a significant impact on their daily lives.
+However, beyond the present day, spinal disorders and injuries on individuals have a significant impact on their daily lives.
 They have a burden to bear whether they are sitting down or standing.
 Worse, some face the painful task of squatting to achieve a chore or a duty.
 Their symptoms affect how they approach their day-to-day.
-Some have misshapen or misaligned vertebrae like it scoliosis, and the most common symptom is difficulty in walking or sitting for extended periods of time.
+Some have vertebrae like scoliosis, and the most common symptom is difficulty walking or sitting for extended periods.

 These issues will present themselves as an obstacle every day.
-Here are some issues that those with spinal injuries face:
+Here are some problems that those with spinal injuries face: